ptsteadman/notebook/stories/summer-of-entropy.md

 "Are you going to tell us your app idea?" asked the guy from earlier, when things had calmed down.

-"Okay, okay, yeah," said Elkie, a little flustered.
-The faces of the other programmers hovered in the darkness.
-After telling the story of the guy with 15,000 followers, Elkie explained that her idea was a dating app that let gay people set up their straight friends.
+"Okay, yeah," said Elkie, the faces of the other programmers hovered in the darkness.
+Elkie explained that her idea was a dating app that let gay people set up their straight friends.
+Somehow she managed to tell the story of the Tinder guy with 15,000 followers.

 The group laughed, and started asking clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.